About Fairbanks Youth Advocates

 Fairbanks Youth Advocates believes that providing assistance at critical times in the lives of young people is vital to their present and future well being, ultimately contributing to the stability and long-term health of our community.

 Our services are available for youth aged 12-18.
 Fairbanks Youth Advocates provides its services to ALL youth regardless of race, color, creed, disability, national origin, gender identity, gender expression, or religion.

 We respect and honor the human dignity of all people.
 Under no circumstances is it required or expected that an individual believes a certain way to access or receive services.
 We accept all as they are, however they are.

-- That as a community of citizens, we bear a local responsibility to help those in need, especially young people who have for reasons beyond their control found themselves in troubling circumstances.
+- That as a community of citizens, we bear a local responsibility to help those in need, especially young people who have for reasons beyond their control found themselves in need of shelter,

-- That we must speak up for those who are unable to speak for themselves and advocate for the rights of the less fortunate.
+- That we must speak up for those who are unable to speak for themselves and advocate for the rights of those in need,

 - That we are most effective when we partner with like-minded agencies, without duplication of services; allowing one another to be and do that which we are uniquely tasked to do.